 Antihistamines, which dry the respiratory tract, have little or no value in treating a cough, except when it is caused by an allergy involving the nose, throat, and windpipe.
 When coughs have other causes, such as bronchitis, the drying action of antihistamines can be harmful, thickening respiratory secretions and making them difficult to cough up.

-Decongestants (such as phenylephrine) that relieve a stuffy nose are only useful for relieving a cough that is caused by postnasal drip.
+Decongestants (such as pseudoephedrine) that relieve a stuffy nose are only useful for relieving a cough that is caused by postnasal drip.

 Steam inhalation (for example, using a vaporizer) is commonly thought to reduce cough.
 Other topical treatments, such as cough drops, are also popular, but there is no convincing evidence that these other treatments are effective.